The Pride of the Prairie Now Open

 Less than nine months since breaking ground, Rolling Hills Zoo (RHZ) opened our new exhibit, the Pride of the Prairie, on August 5th, 2022.

 Mimicking the savanna grasslands of Africa, the native tallgrass prairies of Kansas served as the inspiration for our new African lion experience, which encompasses nearly 20,000 sq. ft.
 This new exhibit doubles the size of the lions’ original outdoor yard and includes a massive visitors’ cave, a new indoor habitat and additional off-exhibit housing.

 From inside the immersive rocky cave guests will experience face-to-face encounters with the lion pride from the safety of the cave’s viewing area.
 A special training window inside the cave will allow guests to be just feet away as animal care staff safely perform daily husbandry with the lions, all part of the exemplary care given to each animal at the Zoo.

-Another exciting feature of The Pride of the Prairie will be additional housing to introduce a male to the Zoo’s pride.
-This building will include a viewing window for guests to observe as a new lion is safely introduced to the pride (which could take several years).
-Down the road this space could serve as a den for a lioness and her cubs during their first few months of life, while offering a “first look” of new cubs for guests.
+Another exciting feature of The Pride of the Prairie will be additional housing to introduce a male to the Zoo’s pride this spring.
+This building has four large viewing windows where guests can observe the lion as it is safely introduced to the pride.
+In the future, this space will serve as a den for a lioness and her cubs during their first few months of life, offering guests a “first look” of the new offspring.

-The Pride of the Prairie habitat will also ensure that Rolling Hills Zoo continues to exceed the AZA’s high standard of care for African lions by doubling their outdoor space.
+The new Pride of the Prairie habitat ensures that Rolling Hills Zoo continues to exceed the Association of Zoos and Aquariums’ high standard of care for African lions by doubling their outdoor space.